 There are many jobs within the foundry.
-That gives workers opportunities to learn many new skills, discover their strengths and then apply what they’ve learned in other parts of the foundry process.
+That gives workers opportunities to learn many new skills, discover their strengths, and apply what they’ve learned in other parts of the foundry process.

-Finally, the girls spoke about how many of their coworkers really enhance the experience working at Lawton.
+Finally, the women spoke about how many of their coworkers really enhance the experience of working at Lawton.
 “For the most part, everyone is really nice,” explains Angelica.
 “I really don’t mind working with all guys because you can say anything to them, and they won’t get mad or offended.”
-She feels feel free to joke around with everybody, which really makes her workday so much more fun.
+She feels feel free to joke around with everybody, which really makes her workday fun.

 Dani adds, “There’s definitely a bunch of different personalities here.
 Steve and I were cracking up at each other… I think the first week I worked here, right after they moved me to the core room, I was sitting down tying my shoe.
 Steve walked over to me and said, ‘Sitting on the job already?’
 Literally twenty minutes later he was sitting over on the flask with some paperwork, and I said, ‘Sitting down on the job already?’
 Since then we’ve just gone back and forth.
 He’s a cool guy.”